mgawande2206/Path-following-BOT/README.md

 4. Breadboard

 Discription:-
-this is a simple projrct of line following bot which uses ardino uno, an array of 5 IR sensors, 2 dc motars, a braeadboard, L298N motar driver module, two dc motors.
+this is a simple project of line following bot which uses Ardino uno, an array of 5 IR sensors, 2 dc motars, a breadboard, L298N motor driver module, two dc motors.

 Connections
 1. IR sensors(5)
 a.
 OUT pins- Ardino inputs
      - IR1:A0
      - IR2:A1
      - IR3:A2
      - IR4:A3
      - IR5:A4
 b.
 VCC pins- 5V
 c.
 GND pins-GND

 3. Arduino UNO
    -USB powered by external supply